ydydsnyd/mono/packages/zql/src/zql/ivm/README.md

 # Update

-One a pipeline is hydrated, it can then be used to process incremental _updates_.
+Once a pipeline is hydrated, it can then be used to process incremental _updates_.

 To do so, a source calls `newDifference()` on its downstream(s)